thenbrent/paypal-digital-goods/README.md

 ## Other Notes

+**PayPal Digital Goods is deprecated as of January 1, 2017**.
+PayPal continues to support existing merchants using this method, but new features and enhancements will not be applied to these integrations.
+For new integrations, see the [PayPal Checkout Integration Guide](https://developer.paypal.com/docs/checkout/).

-Recurring payments are not available for German PayPal accounts.
+Also, recurring payments are not available for German PayPal accounts.